small-hack/argocd-apps/alpha/seaweedfs/backups/s3-backups.md

    export NODE_IP=""
    ```

-7. Set an alias for your server:
+7. Create an alias for your server using your S3 CLI tool:

-    - get the `admin_access_key_id` and `admin_secret_access_key` from the secret `seaweedfs-s3-secret`
+    - You can find the `admin_access_key_id` and `admin_secret_access_key` values in the secret `seaweedfs-s3-secret`

       ```bash
       mc alias set seaweedfs http://$NODE_IP:30000 $admin_access_key_id $admin_secret_access_key
       ```

-8. Create a bucket
+8. Create a bucket that will hold our demo data

-    - The endpoint-url is the IP of our node + the nodePort form our service

       ```bash
       mc mb seaweedfs s3://backups